anvilproject/anvil-portal/content/ncpi/working-groups/working-groups.md

 # Working Groups
-The NCPI has established the following working groups to address various challenges to interoperability.
+<hero small>The NCPI has established the following working groups to address various challenges to interoperability.</hero>

 ## Coordination Working Group